Why your Kitchen Can Look Exactly Right and Still Feel Wrong

 A client comes to us wanting a clean, modern kitchen: white cabinets, minimal hardware, bright and open.
 Great.
 We love that direction.

-But in conversation, we learn she cooks most nights, bakes on weekends, and her kitchen has slowly become a game of Tetris.
+But in conversation, we learn she cooks most nights, bakes on weekends, and her current kitchen has slowly become a game of Tetris.
 Pots and pans stacked on top of each other.
 Spices crammed into a corner cabinet she can never see the back of.
-A trash bin sitting out in the open because there is simply nowhere else to put it.
+A trash bin sitting out in the open because there is nowhere else to put it.

 That is the difference a conversation makes.